Cleaning up toxic spills

 While accidents such as the Deepwater Horizon spill that cost BP $65 billion make headlines, billions of dollars also are spent each year to clean up smaller petroleum and industrial spills.

-Sheldon Shi, professor of mechanical and energy engineering at UNT, and his graduate student, Changlei Xia, have developed a cost-effective method to rapidly clean up spills and contamination in water and on hard surfaces.
-By using magnetized activated carbon — or MAC, made from biomass, and a magnetized collection device, the contaminant is quickly adsorbed and then removed with magnets.&
+Sheldon Shi, professor of mechanical and energy engineering at UNT, and visiting postdoctoral scholar, Changlei Xia, have developed a cost-effective method to rapidly clean up spills and contamination in water and on hard surfaces.
+By using magnetized activated carbon — or MAC, made from biomass, and a magnetized collection device, the contaminant is quickly adsorbed and then removed with magnets.

 Adsorption is the adhesion of particles to a surface, as opposed to absorption where the particles are soaked into the material itself.
 Sponges absorb because the water goes into the actual sponge fibers.
 In activated carbon, the molecules are adsorbed — attached to the surface inside the pores.
 Adsorption results in greater containment due to the surface area of the pores, and no contaminant remains when the process is complete.

 Activated carbon can be made from a variety of biomass resources, which could be anything from corn husks to bamboo.
 Once carbonized and activated, the biomass is extremely porous and highly effective at removing contaminants.
 Residues from wood processing, such as sawdust, a recycled and renewable resource, is readily available in the North Texas region and is the current vehicle used in the method.

 “For the magnetization, you can’t just mix sawdust and iron shavings.
 When you put it in the water, it will separate,” Shi says.
 “We have developed a way to process it.”